Physical Examination Requirement

 - Student signs that he/she understands the technical standards and can meet each of the standards with certain accommodations.

-If the student signs that he/she can meet the standards with certain accommodations, it is his/her responsibility to contact Disability Support Services to determine what accommodations may be available.
+If the student signs that he/she can meet the standards with certain accommodations, it is his/her responsibility to contact the Accessibility Resource Center to determine what accommodations may be available.
 The Technical Standards for Admission were updated in February 2006 to include the alternate statement of understand.
-The standards were reviewed and approved by the Director of Disability Support Services and the University Attorney in the spring of 2006.
+The standards were reviewed and approved by the Director of what was then called Disability Support Services and the University Attorney in the spring of 2006.

 Performance of Skills on Patients

-Athletic training students must be officially enrolled in the clinical education portion of the ATEP and have been formally instructed and formally assessed on each athletic training skill as part of a required Clinical Education course prior to performing those skills on patients.
+Athletic training students must be officially enrolled in the clinical education portion of the AT Program and have been formally instructed and formally assessed on each athletic training skill as part of a required upper level athletic training course prior to performing those skills on patients.
 It is the student’s responsibility to ensure that the preceptor does not require the student to perform any skills for which that student has not had formal instruction and evaluation.
-Preceptors are educated as to the progression of the ATEP courses and the content of each Clinical Education course, however, the preceptor may inadvertently ask the student to perform a skill in which they have not yet demonstrated proficiency.
+Preceptors are educated as to the progression of the AT Program courses and the content of each course, however, the preceptor may inadvertently ask the student to perform a skill in which they have not yet demonstrated proficiency.
 It is extremely important for the ATS and the preceptor to understand that students should not be asked or permitted to perform a skill unless it has been documented that the student has demonstrated proficiency in this skill.

 Communicable Disease Policy